Fishing for Yellowfin Tuna

 We recommend using colored diving plugs or cedar to catch bigger Yellowfin.

 Tuna swim at a very fast pace compared to other fish, so if you can get in front of a moving school, drop your lures, and let the tuna catch up to you as you move and get up to speed, then you may get a few bites.
 Once you’ve got a bite, keep moving to try and get multiple bites before bringing in your catch.

 When you’re attempting to hook and reel a massive Yellowfin Tuna, you can expect an adventure.

 Yellowfin Tuna are known for sticking it out and not giving up without a fight.
 They’re incredibly strong and will battle until the end to get away, which is why using a great charter fishing boat is helpful.

 Be prepared to use all of your strength to get this monster fish in.
 Be patient when reeling them in.
 These massive fish have been known to get up to 400 lbs.
 And while they’re easily found, they’re not always so easy to catch.
 You must be willing to stick it out and wrestle to bring them in.

 Should You Worry About a Bag Limit?

-Yellowfin fishing is year-round, meaning they’re fair game from Jan 1 – December 31.
+Yellowfin fishing is year-round, meaning they’re fair game for all tuna fishing charters from Jan 1 – December 31.
 When fishing for Yellowfin Tuna, no more than 3 Yellowfin per person, per day, per trip can be possessed on board a fishing vessel.

 The minimum size for catching Yellowfin Tuna is regulated at 27″, and these standards must be applied no matter the duration of the trip.